-Acquisition of knowledge of fields 1-4is promoted across the programme through lectures, tutorials, seminars, practicals, workshops, case studies, roleplay exercises, IT-based exercises, site visits, guest lectures, other project-based assignments, and through individual consultation with academic staff and The personal tutors. first three compulsory modules of the programme focus on developing students' understanding of the general principles underpinning the more specialised studies in field 4, the subject of study up to the summer term examination period.

-The project stream allows the students to develop their knowledge and understanding of real estate economics and integrate it into their previous studies.

-The eight modules are assessed through similar weightings of assignment in the forms identified earlier and in some cases formal examinations.
+Knowledge and Understanding A. Knowledge and understanding of: Teaching/learning methods and ➡ strategies 1.
+The institutional environment of the Acquisition of knowledge of fields 1 - UK real estate market including the 4 is promoted across the programme basic legal structures, physical through lectures, tutorials, seminars, features and planning systems. practicals, workshops, case studies, 2.
+The economic framework of real role-play exercises, IT-based exercises, estate markets. site visits, guest lectures, other project- 3.
+The financial markets within which based assignments, and through real estate markets are formed and individual consultation with academic the quantitative techniques used to staff and personal tutors.
+The first three appraise within all financial markets 4.
+The specialist topic of International Real Estate Markets. compulsory modules of the programme focus on developing students' understanding of the general principles underpinning the more specialised studies in field 4, the subject of study up to the summer term examination period.The project stream allows the students and integrate it into their previous studies.
+Assessment The eight modules are assessed through similar weightings of assignment in the forms identified earlier and in some cases formal examinations.